Is peace a failure?

 Someone asked me a question once.

-A question that didn’t whisper, didn’t shout…
+A question that just didn’t whisper, didn’t shout…

-it did both.
+It did both.

 A question that clung to my skin:

-“Do you think… you get comfortable with failure?”
+“Do you think… You get comfortable with failure?”

 I froze.